domenp/simplerelic/README.md

 # SimpleRelic

-SimpleRelic is a reporting library sending http metrics to NewRelic.
+SimpleRelic is a Go reporting library sending http metrics to NewRelic.
 In this (early) stage it's tightly integrated with Gin framework.
-There is currently only one defined metric (requests per endpoint), but should be easy to add user defined ones.
+There are currently only two defined metric (requests per endpoint), but should be easy to add user defined ones.

 Apart from Gin framework the library does not have any external dependencies.

+Default metrics:
+- number of requests per endpoint
+- percentage of errors per endpoint

 ## Basic usage